vitar/clrf/src/en/theory/40-functions.md

 Strong personal functions ease the shared ones: for example, if a person can cope with stress, the partner does not become the sole source of support.
 Weak personal functions, on the contrary, overload the relationship: when there are no hobbies or friends, the partner has to compensate for everything.

-Balance is achieved when personal and shared do not contradict but reinforce each other.
+Balance is achieved when personal and shared do not contradict each other but reinforce one another.

 ## Conclusion

 Functions are not obligations or rules.
 They are mechanisms activated to satisfy needs.
-They can be implemented through different practices, and this is where the flexibility of the framework lies.
+They can be implemented through different practices, and this is where the framework’s flexibility comes from.